 North America Cold Chain Market Size

-The cold chain market size in North America was valued at USD 79.39 billion in 2024.
-The North American market is anticipated to grow at a CAGR of 7.36% from 2025 to 2033 and be worth USD 150.49 billion by 2033 from USD 85.24 billion in 2025.
-The demand for cold chain solutions is expected to rise over the forecast period as the perishable goods transaction increases.
+The cold chain market size in North America was valued at USD 85.24 billion in 2025.
+The North American market is anticipated to grow at a CAGR of 7.36% from 2026 to 2034 and be worth USD 161.51 billion by 2034 from USD 91.51 billion in 2026.

-Cold chain is an integrated network of temperature-controlled storage, transportation, and distribution systems designed to preserve the quality, safety, and shelf life of perishable goods.
-The cold chain market plays a pivotal role in ensuring food security, reducing waste, and supporting the growing demand for fresh and frozen products across the region.
 The North American cold chain market has witnessed significant growth in recent years, driven by increasing consumer demand for perishable goods, advancements in refrigeration technologies, and the expansion of e-commerce platforms specializing in grocery and pharmaceutical delivery.
-According to a report by the Global Cold Chain Alliance, the United States alone accounts for a substantial share of the global cold chain market, with over 3.6 billion cubic feet of refrigerated warehouse space as of 2023.
-Additionally, the pharmaceutical sector has emerged as a key driver, with the COVID-19 pandemic highlighting the critical need for reliable cold chain logistics to distribute vaccines and biologics.
+Additionally, the pharmaceutical sector has emerged as a key driver, with the COVID-19 pandemic highlighting the critical need for reliable cold-chain logistics to distribute vaccines and biologics.
+The market is further bolstered by the rising adoption of automation and IoT-enabled monitoring systems, which enhance operational efficiency and ensure real-time temperature tracking.

 MARKET DRIVERS